Tornadoes of 2005: July 6–8 (Hurricane Cindy)

 Hurricane Cindy spawned 48 tornadoes in the Southeast.
 On July 6, one person was injured by an F1 tornado near Woodland, Alabama, the only casualty from the outbreak.
 An F2 tornado also struck the Atlanta Motor Speedway in Hampton, Georgia.

 July 9–14 (Hurricane Dennis)

 Hurricane Dennis spawned 17 weak tornadoes in the Southeast.
 There were no fatalities or injures.
 There were also no tornadoes on July 12.

 July 20 (Hurricane Emily)

 Hurricane Emily spawned 11 weak tornadoes in Texas.
 There were no fatalities or injuries.

 July 28 (U.K.)

-A strong tornado struck Birmingham, United Kingdom, injuring 19 people, three of which were reported to be serious.
+A strong tornado struck Birmingham, England, injuring 39 people.
 It uprooted an estimated 1000 trees, removed the roofs of buildings, threw cars, and caused other significant damage.
-The total cost of damage has been put at £40 million, making it the most costly tornado in British history.
-Maximum damage from the tornado was rated on the TORRO scale as T6, equivalent to an F2 tornado, making it the strongest tornado recorded in the United Kingdom in nearly 30 years.
+The total cost of damage at the time was £40 million, making it the most costly tornado in British history.
+Maximum damage from the tornado was rated IF3 on the International Fujita scale, making it the strongest tornado recorded in the United Kingdom in nearly 30 years at that time.